ftann/docker-atlas/README.md

 ### Settings

-1. Adjust the configuration sections where the versions of the conainer images are set, the domain names, credentials, storage locations, timezone, default file permissions and ownership.
+1. Adjust the configuration sections where the versions of the container images are set, the domain names, credentials, storage locations, timezone, default file permissions and ownership.
-    - Database credentials are setup automatically by `./ctl install` (or manually `./scripts/mk-secrets.sh`)
+    - Database credentials are set up automatically by `./ctl install` (or manually `./scripts/mk-secrets.sh`)
     - The proton-bridge mailbox password must be read from the stdout when the proton-bridge container starts for the first time.